MapStory/mapstory-community/roadmap.md

 ### Cross-cutting

-**[3D MapStories](items/3d.md)** - There are several cool WebGL toolkits that may let us view MapStories not just in 2D but in 3D, over time.
-As a user, I want to incorporate these.

 **[Internationalization](items/i18n.md)** - MapStory should be available to people regardless of what language they speak.
 As a user, I want to make sure the site is all internationalized and start a crowd sourced localization effort.

-**[Animated Sharing](items/animated-sharing.md)** - When we share MapStories on social networks they tend to be a single screenshot.
-We should investigate animated gif and video outputs for MapStory, as that can make social sharing communicate the motion inherent in the stories.

 **[Automate contributions from 3rd parties with widgets](items/widgets.md)** - We should explore ways to plant a simple 'Add to MapStory' button on external sites that focus on spatial-temporal data collection.
 An example partner interested